Tibetan Bridge of Curzútt

 Another option is to descend by cable car from the intermediate station in Curzútt, but there is often a long waiting time.

-During the summer season, there is a daily shuttle bus service with departure and arrival at the Infopoint in Monte Carasso (Via el Cunvent 3).
-In the morning the bus takes you up to San Defendente's oratory: departure every 45 minutes between 9.15am and 11.30am.
-In the afternoon, the shuttle bus bring you back to Monte Carasso: departure at the parking Pairolo under Curzútt, every 30 minutes between 3pm and 6pm.
+From spring to the end of October, there is a shuttle bus service with departure and arrival at the Infopoint in Monte Carasso.
+In the morning the bus takes you up to San Defendente's oratory: departure every 45 minutes between 9.15am and 0.45pm.
+In the afternoon, the shuttle bus bring you back to Monte Carasso: departure at the parking Pairolo under Curzútt.
+From May to mid-June, the shuttle bus is operating only Friday-Sunday and holidays.
 Ticket office for both the shuttle bus and the cable car at the Infopoint in Monte Carasso.

 For wine lovers the hilly area, lying on the right bank of the Ticino River, offers some of the most interesting wineries in the Canton.
 A stroll through their vineyards is strongly recommended and represents a truly enjoyable experience!
 However, these vineyards are very difficult to handle.
 Not only are they steep and difficult to access but, in recent years, there have been recurring raids by wild boars.
 It has been estimated that looking after these vineyards requires almost twice the amount of time needed for those found in the valley.
 However, their favourable position contributes to the quality of the grapes grown here, which is truly excellent.
 Constant exposure to sunshine and fresh mountain air means that the grapes ripen to produce several excellent cultivars.